boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # xTR-triggered Subscription Withdrawal

-{{xmd}} illustrates the observed exchange to delete a subscription.
+{{xmd}} illustrates the observed exchange to successfully delete a subscription.

 ~~~~ aasvg
                      +---+                          +----+